+Compensated Absences

-Compensated Absences: Vacation benefits are available to all salaried employees paid on a 12-month basis.
+Vacation benefits are available to all salaried employees paid on a 12-month basis.
 Vacation benefits are recorded as earned.
-Vacation may be carried over from year to year up to a maximum accumulation of 36 accrued vacation days.
-Unused vacation days in excess of the 36 carryover days will be lost.
 Therefore, a liability for accrued vacation is recorded for full accrual purposes in the government-wide financial statements.
 However, for governmental fund financial statement purposes a liability for these amounts is reported only if the amount is due at fiscal year-end and payable with current resources.
 Vacation benefits include salary related payments.
+Vacation may be carried over from year to year up to a maximum accumulation of 36 accrued vacation days.
+On June 30, 2020, a one-year temporary suspension of the maximum days allowed was approved and is effective through June 30, 2021.